paidem/guacozy/docs/installation/guacd.md

-guacd is the Guacamole daemon component which does the heavylifting of connecting to VNC/RDP/SSH
+guacd is the Guacamole daemon component which does the heavy lifting of connecting to VNC/RDP/SSH

 Sometime you will want do have several guacd servers (e.g. if you have several customers - you can install guacd in customers network